-Today In Hip-Hop: Jay Z And Kanye West Drops ‘Watch The Throne’
+Today in Hip-Hop: Jay-Z and Kanye West Drop ‘Watch the Throne’ Album

-2011– Ten years and an endless amount of significant hip-hop endeavors removed from their inaugural work together on Jay Z's iconic 2001 album, The Blueprint, Kanye West and Jay Z converged their immensely imposing resumes and talents to collectively release the largely anticipated, yet minimally promoted, mega-collaboration project, Watch The Throne.
+2011: Ten years and an endless amount of significant hip-hop endeavors removed from their inaugural work together on JAY-Z's iconic 2001 album, The Blueprint, Kanye West and Hov converged their immensely imposing resumes and talents to collectively release the largely anticipated, yet minimally promoted, mega-collaboration project, Watch the Throne.

-In what can be considered a remarkable triumph in the digital age where all music is rapidly accessible, Watch The Throne was kept universally private, avoiding all leakages in the impending weeks leading up to its release.
-Surely not an easy task when featuring a conglomeration of renowned artists within its assemblage, including production from The Neptunes, RZA, 88-Keys, Q-Tip and Swizz Beats, along with vocal features from both Beyonce and Frank Ocean, among others.
+In what can be considered a remarkable triumph in the digital age where all music is rapidly accessible, Watch the Throne was kept universally private, avoiding all leaks in the impending weeks leading up to its release.
+Surely not an easy task when featuring a conglomeration of renowned artists within its assemblage, including production from The Neptunes, RZA, 88-Keys, Q-Tip and Swizz Beatz, along with vocal features from both Beyoncé and Frank Ocean, among others.

-To both Hova and Kanye, the purpose of Watch The Throne wasn't rooted in the addition of another innovative album to their specific discographies, and it certainly wasn't embedded with intentions of solidifying their relevance, or demonstrating that their lyrical dexterity was still evolving.
+To both Hov and Kanye, the purpose of Watch the Throne wasn't rooted in the addition of another innovative album to their specific discographies, and it certainly wasn't embedded with intentions of solidifying their relevance, or demonstrating that their lyrical dexterity was still evolving.
 By the time of the album's release, their legacies had already been long established and were in no danger of dilution.